sebastianconcept/tpe/README.md

 While that brings the efficiency and ability to take advantage of using multi-core CPUs it also carries some added complexity to make that safe.

-For example, the structures holding the accounts and transactions, that in this program are `HashMap`s, would need be used behind a protection wall like `Mutex` or `RwLock` to be safe.
+For example, the structures holding the accounts and transactions, that in this program are `HashMap`s, would need to be used behind a protection wall like `Mutex` or `RwLock` to be safe.

 Alternatively, these could be reached via a separate networked service shared among client programs all of them growing in different hosts that operations can scale up or down following traffic demands.